 She invited all her students to come watch the lesson.
 And she basically sight read through the entire accompaniment.

-In general I think it feels good to perform a concerto as a whole with second piano before rehearsing with orchestra.
+Always feels good to perform with second piano before rehearsing with orchestra.
 Helps with learning the parts, and hearing the inner voices.